-I’ve been reading a lot lately about spreadsheets and inventories on The Daily Journal.
+I’ve been reading a lot lately about spreadsheets and inventories on another site.

 Reading about the time involved in such a massive project has made me very happy that I’ve been tracking my stuff from the very beginning.